Xena: Lesbian subtext and debates

 Xena has enjoyed a particular cult status in the lesbian community.
 Some of the lesbian fanbase see Xena and Gabrielle as a couple and have embraced them as role models and lesbian icons.
 A group called The Marching Xenas participated in many gay and lesbian pride parades.

 A subject of much interest and debate among viewers is the question of whether Xena and Gabrielle are lovers.
 The issue is left deliberately ambiguous by the writers during most of the show.
 Jokes, innuendo, and other subtle evidence of a romantic relationship between Xena and Gabrielle are referred to as "lesbian subtext" or simply "subtext" by fans.
 The issue of the true nature of the Xena/Gabrielle relationship caused intense shipping debates in the fandom, which turned especially impassioned due to spillover from real-life debates about same-sex sexuality and gay rights.

 In a 2003 interview with Lesbian News magazine, Lawless stated that after the series finale, she had come to believe that Xena and Gabrielle's relationship was "Gay.
 Definitely...
 There was always a 'Well, she might be or she might not be,' but when there was that drip of water passing between their lips in the very final scene, that cemented it for me.
 Now it wasn't just that Xena was bisexual and kinda liked her gal pal and they kind of fooled around sometimes, it was 'Nope, they're married, man'."

-The Xena fandom also popularized the term Altfic (from "alternative fiction") to refer to same-sex romantic fan fiction.
-Many fans felt the term slash fiction carried the connotation of being only about male/male couples and was not a good description for romantic fan fiction about Xena and Gabrielle.
+The Xena fandom also popularized the term Altfic (from "alternative fiction") to refer to same-sex romantic fan fiction..

 Inspired by episodes that featured Xena and Gabrielle sharing past lives or living in alternate timelines, Xena fanfiction writers created an original new genre known as Uberfic.

 She was ranked No. 3 in AfterEllen.com's Top 50 Favorite Female TV Characters.